jenniesun/biostats-blog/index.md

 ### Accuracies by Class

-I also wonder the how the model accuracies vary by class, so I calculate the correct prediction for each class:
+I also wonder how the model accuracies vary by class, so I calculate the correct prediction for each class:

 ```
 # prepare to count predictions for each class